iFast GLOBAL BANK: Loss-making asset underreports its losses. No foreseeable profits. Continuous equity infusions. Ineffective management.

 Customer deposits, by nature, can be removed from the UK bank at a moment’s notice.
 What makes iFast think that the UK bank customer deposits should be treated as Assets Under Administration (AUA) to create recurring revenues?

-It has been weeks since we released our report on iFast and accounting questions for iFast’s response.
+It has been more than a month since we released our report on iFast and accounting questions for iFast’s response.
 The Original Accounting Questions are continued below:

 https://sakuraresearch.com/?p=22 https://www.scribd.com/document/763110745/Accounting-Questions-for-IFAST-Corporation-Ltd